Digital-Democracies-Institute/ImageFlow/README.md

         if macOS:
             celery -A Website_Settings worker -l info

-    note: This will let you run your tasks in the background using Celery
+This will let you run your tasks in the background using Celery

-7) Finally, start the File Server to help deliver the files to the webserver by going to the File_Server folder and running:

-        python server.py

 Now the website is fully functional!

 Just register a new user and enjoy :)

-Author:

-      - Hedayat Tabesh
-      - Elsa Donovan
-      - Pranav Sood
-      - Jonathan Silveira